Proof of Love

 Love isn’t love if not freely chosen.

-Love isn’t perfect until it sets the beloved perfectly free.
+And no love is perfect until it sets the beloved perfectly free.

 So the ability to choose not-love is absolutely necessary for love to exist…